exercism/java/exercises/concept/arcade-scores/.meta/design.md

 ## Prerequisites

-- `String`: strings will be the key in our map.
+- `String`: Strings will be the key in our map.
 - `Integer`: Integers will be the value in our map.